An Introduction to Stochastic PDEs: Gaussian Measure Theory

 One additional assumption that would appear to be natural in the context of Gaussian measure theory is that $\CB$ be reflexive (that is $\CB^{**} = \CB$).
 This is for example because the mean of a measure $\mu$ appears at first sight to be an element of $\CB^{**}$ rather than of $\CB$, since the natural\footnote{Without further assumption, we do not know a priori whether $x\mapsto \|x\|$ is integrable, so that the more natural definition $m = \int_\CB x\,\mu(dx)$ is prohibited.} way of defining the mean $m$ of $\mu$ is to set $m(\ell) = \int_\CB \ell(x)\,\mu(dx)$ for any $\ell \in \CB^*$.
 This turns out not to be a problem, since the mean of a Gaussian measure on a \textit{separable} Banach space $\CB$ is always an element of $\CB$ itself, see the monograph \cite{Bog98Gauss}.
 However this result is not straightforward to prove, so we will take here the more pragmatic approach that whenever we consider Gaussian measures with non-zero mean, we simply take the mean $m \in \CB$ as given.

 \begin{example} Before we proceed, let us just mention a few examples of Banach spaces.
 The spaces $L^p(\CM,\nu)$ (with $(\CM,\nu)$ any countably generated measure space like for example any Polish space equipped with a Radon measure $\nu$) for $p \in (1,\infty)$ are both reflexive and separable.
-However, reflexivity fails in general for $L^1$ spaces and both properties fail to hold in general for $L^\infty$ spaces \cite{Yos95}.
-The space of bounded continuous functions on a compact space is separable, but not reflexive.
+However, reflexivity fails in general for $L^1$ spaces and both properties fail to hold in general for $L^\infty$ spaces \cite{Yos95}.\footnote{This is actually a very subtle question which depends on the full axiom of choice.
+If one replaces it by the slightly weaker axiom of dependent choice, which is sufficient to develop all of ``concrete'' mathematics, then the question of whether $L^1 = (L^\infty)^*$ is independent of the axioms.} The space of bounded continuous functions on a compact space is separable, but not reflexive.
 The space of bounded continuous functions from $\R^n$ to $\R$ is neither separable nor reflexive, but the space of continuous functions from $\R^n$ to $\R$ vanishing at infinity is separable.
 (The last two statements are still true if we replace $\R^n$ by any locally compact complete separable metric space.)
-Hilbert spaces are obviously reflexive since $\CH^* = \CH$ for every Hilbert space $\CH$ by the Riesz representation theorem \cite{Yos95}.
-There exist non-separable Hilbert spaces, but they have rather pathological properties and do not appear very often in practice. \end{example}
+Hilbert spaces are obviously reflexive since $\CH^* \simeq \CH$ for every Hilbert space $\CH$ by the Riesz representation theorem \cite{Yos95}.
+There exist non-separable Hilbert spaces, but they have rather pathological properties and do not appear very often in practice.
+One such example is the space of all functions $f \colon \R \to \R$ that vanish at all but countably many values and such that $\sum_{t \in \R} |f(t)|^2 < \infty$. \end{example}

 We start with the definition of a Gaussian measure on a Banach space.
 Since there is no equivalent to Lebesgue measure in infinite dimensions (one could never expect it to be $\sigma$-additive), we cannot define it by prescribing the form of its density.
 However, it turns out that Gaussian measures on $\R^n$ can be characterised by prescribing that the projections of the measure onto any one-dimensional subspace of $\R^n$ are all Gaussian.
 This is a property that can readily be generalised to infinite-dimensional spaces: